rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 game that almost got me killed was "Words that start with the same letter as your first name".

-1. The Montreal Trip.
-Rachel ILM.
-Vivek LinkedIn or a new job.
-Kumail Famous.
-Erin Slate.
-Isabela.
-Not sure.
-Sarah.
-Just moved on from Cloudera.
-Damn.
-Who else was there?
-Did Ellie go?
-She's a famous physics educator with a new last name.

 1. A short biography of SamR.

 1. The list of topics that I've thought about writing about, in no particular